Top of page logo

 Getting In

-When flying into the Philippines, you will almost definitely start your trip in the country’s capital: Manila which is located on Luzon; the country’s most northern island.
+When flying into the Philippines, you will almost definitely start in the country’s capital: Manila which is located on Luzon; the country’s largest and most northern island.

-From Manila, you can catch a connecting flight to the likes of Coron or El Nido (both in Palawan) or Cebu or Dumaguete in Visayas; all of which are excellent launch pads for exploring the rest of the Philippines.
-Or you can grab a 3 hour bus ride down to Anilao, one of the easiest dive destinations to reach and then take a 90 minute ferry to Puerto Galea.
+From Manila, you can catch a connecting flight to the likes of Coron or El Nido (both in Palawan) or Cebu or Dumaguete in the Visayas region; all of which are excellent launch pads for exploring the rest of the Philippines.
+Or you can grab a 3 hour bus ride down to Anilao, one of the easiest dive destinations to reach and then take a 90 minute ferry to Puerto Galera.

-Entry Requirements: Upon arrival, most nationalities, can get a VISA for one month.
+Entry Requirements: Upon arrival, most nationalities can get a VISA for one month.
 If you want to stay longer, you can plan your visa extension in advance.
 Or you can visit an immigration office in Manila, Cebu, Bohol or Davao and do it there.
 Extending your visa this way is relatively easy, it costs around 10,000 pesos (about $180) to extend for 2 months and so on.
-It’s a simple process but you need about 24 hours as you fill out the form and come back the next day.
+There’s a 24 hour waiting period and you must do it 10 days before your current visa expires.

 IMPORTANT NOTE: To enter the Philippines you have to have proof of a flight of onward travel!
 I suggest you book the cheapest outward flight possible, which is normally to somewhere like Kuala Lumpur or Bangkok and pay extra for cancellation option – then cancel it after getting there!